andrerferrer/chat-demo/README.md

 ## Goal
-This is an app to teach how to implement a chat in RoRails.
+This is a demo app to teach how to implement a chat in RoR.
 We'll be using WebSockets and ActionCable

 ## How to